-Naglfar (1992-present) is a Black Metal band from Sweden.
+Naglfar (1992-present) is a Black Metal band from Umeå, Sweden.

-aglfar was first formed under the name Uninterred in late 1992 by Jens Rydén and Kristoffer Olivius.
-Ulf Andersson> from Nocturnal Rites joined soon after on drums.
+aglfar was first formed under the name Uninterred in late 1992 by Jens Rydén (who started on guitar and then switched to vocals late in 1992) and Kristoffer W. Olivius (who started on bass and then switched to vocals in 2005 when Rydén left).
+Ulf Andersson from Nocturnal Rites joined soon after on drums.
 Rydén was handling both guitars and vocals at the time but thought it would be better just to concentrate on the vocals, so Morgan Hansson was asked to join the band at the same time Fredrik Degerström joined as a second guitarist.
 In March 1994 Degerström was asked to leave the band because of different personal and musical opinions; his replacement was Andreas Nilsson who joined when the act changed their name to Naglfar.
-They now entered Garageland Studios to record a demo which turned out to be a one-track promo since Andersson couldn't handle the drums successfully.
-Andersson, as it turned out, wasn't really interested in the band anymore and soon left to concentrate on Nocturnal Rites instead.
-The band bought a drum-machine and continued their rehearsing.
-They made a second attempt at Garageland and recorded their first demo called Stellae Trajectio, released in November 1994.

 As Naglfar they entered Garageland Studios to record a demo which turned out to be a one-track promo since Andersson couldn't handle the drums successfully.
 Andersson, as it turned out, wasn't really interested in the band anymore and soon left to concentrate on Nocturnal Rites instead.
 The band bought a drum-machine and continued their rehearsing.
 They made a second attempt at Garageland and recorded their first demo called Stellae Trajectio, released in November 1994 with Morgan Hansson on guitars.